jozhao/wordpress_to_drupal_migrate/README.md

 # Wordpress to Drupal migrate
-Migrate content from external Wordpress to Drupal (7.x) govCMS.
+Migrate content from external WordPress to Drupal (7.x) govCMS.

-This project provides an example on how to migrate custom content types contents, fields and vocabularies from Wordpress to Drupal (7.x).
+This project provides an example on how to migrate custom content types contents, fields and vocabularies from WordPress to Drupal (7.x).

 A drush command can also be used for creating the migration instance.
 Please check migrate_govcms.drush.inc file for details.